Interested in a hands-on learning experience for developing LLM applications?

 In this specific conversation, the agent is performing 2 different tasks: authentication and booking.

-When the user initiates the conversation, the Authentication Intent is called that verifies the user’s membership number.
-Once that has been verified, the Authentication Intent activates the Authentication Context and the Booking Intent is called.
+When the user initiates the conversation, the Authentication Intent is called which verifies the user’s membership number.
+Once that has been verified, the Authentication Intent activates the Authentication Context, and the Booking Intent is called.

 In this situation, the Booking Intent knows that the user is allowed to book appointments because the Authentication Context is active.
 You can create and use as many contexts as you want in a conversation for your use case.